swang954/CX4640FinalProject/README.md

 - [References](#references)

 ## Overview
 Basis functions are essential tools in mathematics, numerical analysis, and data approximation, serving as the foundation for representing complex functions in simpler, more manageable forms.
-Different types of basis functions are used depending on the nature of the problem and the data involved.
+Different basis functions are used depending on the nature of the problem and the data involved.
 Polynomial basis functions, such as **$( 1, x, x^2, \dots \)$**, are simple to implement but may suffer from numerical instability, especially with high degrees.
 Orthogonal polynomials, like Legendre, Chebyshev, Hermite, and Laguerre polynomials, provide improved stability and error minimization but are often confined to specific domains or weight functions.
 Trigonometric basis functions, such as sine and cosine, excel in representing periodic functions but encounter issues like Gibbs phenomenon near discontinuities.
 Radial basis functions, such as Gaussian kernels, are flexible and well-suited for scattered or high-dimensional data but can become computationally expensive for large datasets.
 Wavelets are ideal for localized and multi-resolution analysis, effectively capturing both time and frequency information, though their implementation can be complex.
-Selecting the appropriate basis function involves balancing the function’s properties, numerical stability, and computational efficiency to best meet the problem’s requirements.
+Selecting the appropriate basis function involves balancing the function’s properties, numerical stability, and computational efficiency to best meet the problem’s requirements.Basis functions are essential tools in mathematics, numerical analysis, and data approximation.
+They serve as the foundation for representing complex functions in simpler, more manageable forms.
+The choice of basis function depends on the specific nature of the problem and the data involved.

+Polynomial basis functions, such as **$(1, x, x^2, \ldots)$**, are straightforward to implement; however, they can suffer from numerical instability, especially when dealing with high degrees.
+Orthogonal polynomials, including Legendre, Chebyshev, Hermite, and Laguerre polynomials, offer improved stability and error minimization but are generally limited to specific domains or weight functions.

+Trigonometric basis functions, such as sine and cosine, excel at representing periodic functions but may encounter issues like the Gibbs phenomenon near discontinuities.
+Radial basis functions, like Gaussian kernels, are flexible and particularly well-suited for scattered or high-dimensional data, though they can become computationally expensive with large datasets.

+Wavelets are ideal for localized and multi-resolution analysis, effectively capturing both time and frequency information, although their implementation can be complex.
+When selecting the appropriate basis function, it is important to balance properties such as numerical stability and computational efficiency to meet the specific requirements of the problem at hand.

 ## Background
-Basis functions are fundamental tools in mathematics and engineering, used to approximate complex functions with simpler components.
-The idea comes from the concept of linear combinations in linear algebra, where any vector can be expressed as a sum of basis vectors.
+The basis functions comes from the concept of linear combinations in linear algebra, where any vector can be expressed as a sum of basis vectors.
 In function spaces, we use basis functions to break down a complicated function into smaller, more manageable parts.
 By combining these basis functions with coefficients, we can approximate curves, solve equations, and analyze data.
 This method is widely applied in areas like interpolation, machine learning, signal processing, and solving differential equations.

 The simplest and most common basis functions are **polynomials**, such as $\( 1, x, x^2, \dots \)$, which are easy to calculate, integrate, and differentiate.
 For smooth and well-behaved functions, polynomial basis functions provide an effective approximation.
 However, when using higher-degree polynomials, they can become unstable and produce large oscillations, particularly near the edges of an interval.
 This issue is known as **Runge's phenomenon**, and it highlights the need for better basis function choices when working with complex data or functions.